 Tourist History is the new album from Two Door Cinema Club, following their 2004 EP, Four Words To Stand On.
 The trio from Northern Ireland, with the addition of a drum machine, bring an original sound that really gets you moving.
-Their songs are only at average 3 minutes long; you can listen to the album in half an hour.
+Their songs are only an average of 3 minutes long; you can listen to the album in half an hour.
 But I like this about the album.
 You hear something new every couple of minutes; you don’t find yourself skipping to the next song.

 TDCC give a lyrical optimism which really makes you feel good about yourself.
 “Let’s make this happen girl, we’re gunna show the world that something good can work, and it’ll work for you, you know that it will.” is from the latest release, ‘Something Good Can Work’.
 The band reflect their own words with the success of this new and exciting album.
 They are finally getting somewhere and you find the words believable to yourself.